sukipannu/team-profile-generator/README.md

 To run the application, run "node index.js" in your terminal.
 Follow the question prompt to add a manager, engineers, and interns.
 Once you are done adding employees, an index.html file will populate the information you entered.

+# Questions

+  Wanting to understand more about this repo?

+  Contact me at https://github.com/sukipannu/ or at sukipannu@ymail.com.